ZubairARooghwall/File-Management/README.md

 - You can make a "video" of the notes where it will be interactive like Simba website.
 - Use pomodoro technique to track your progress
 - I should create it in a way that it doesn't make you 'isolated' from the world.
 Make it more social and engaging.
+- You can download a PDF file of your flashcards and notes and mind-maps.
+You can sort them by date, weakness, ...
+- Text to sign langauge, sign language to text